As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Don’t hog the sun lounges or pods

-Don’t be freak out about your bill at the end of the cruise, but watch your spending
+Don’t freak out about your bill at the end of the cruise

-Other thing to keep an eye on is your spending habits, as it can be really easy to overspend between drinks and recreation like playing the skill tester machines that take a few dollars at a time, but it all adds up if your not careful.
+Another thing to keep an eye on is your spending habits, as it can be really easy to overspend whilst on a cruise ship with a sail and sign card.

 Don’t get upset if things aren’t fairytale perfect